 Had a Brimstone EOD engineer supervised these excavations, a coordinated response plan would have been put into immediate effect.
 Proper planning and consultation such as this would have mitigated the UXO finds’ impact on the project.

 Self Igniting Phosphorus Grenades

 The Self Igniting Phosphorus (SIP) grenade was officially categorised as the British Army’s No.76 special incendiary grenade.
-It comprised white phosphorus, benzine, water, and a strip of rubber.
+It comprised of white phosphorus, benzine, water, and a strip of rubber.
 The ingredients were contained in a half-pint glass bottle and sealed with a crown stopper, like a beer bottle.

 By autumn of 1941 some six million SIP grenades had been produced in Britain.
 These rudimentary weapons, mass produced quickly and cheaply, were used almost exclusively by the Home Guard, for defence against the anticipated German invasion.

 They were to be hand thrown at the enemy or projected, using a simple mortar system.
-On impact, the bottle would smash, the ingredients would oxidise and an aggressive incendiary reaction would occur.
+On impact, the bottle would smash, the ingredients would oxidise, and an aggressive incendiary reaction would occur.

 Post-war No.76 grenade finds are relatively commonplace when compared to other types of British Land Service Ammunition.
 One reason is that such a large quantity were manufactured, however none were used in combat.
 You can learn more about UXO contamination in the UK on our blog here.